IBM/ignition/docs/user-guide/creating-a-driver.md

 The last element of this file is the `init_app` method.
 This method creates the application and then runs it.
 You'll see in `__main__.py` and `__init__.py` that in development we want to start the app but in production we only need to create and return it, so it may be managed by a uWSGI container.

-### infrastructure.py or lifecycle.py
+### resourcedriver.py

 These files are where you should begin implementing the functionality of your driver.
-In each file you will see a class which implements either the `InfrastructureCapability` or the `LifecycleCapability`.
+In each file you will see a class which implements either the `ResourceDriverCapability`.

 To add functionality to your driver, you must implement each method stub included on those classes.
-To understand how these methods are used in the handling a request to your driver, see [infrastructure components](./framework/bootstrap-components/infrastructure.md) and [lifecycle components](./framework/bootstrap-components/lifecycle.md)
+To understand how these methods are used in the handling a request to your driver, see [Resource driver components](./framework/bootstrap-components/resourcedriver.md).

 ## Docker